Quotes from program providers, patients and providers about the Living Healthy with Chronic Pain Self-Management Program

 “The chronic pain self-management program has been getting patients to do things that I haven’t been able to get them to do.” ~ Provider

-“I have seen such a change in my patients attending the pain class.” ~ Provider
+“I have seen such a change in my patients attending the pain program.” ~ Provider

-“This class has taught me how to be more involved with my care, how to pace myself, and set realistic goals.” ~ Patient
+“This program has taught me how to be more involved with my care, how to pace myself, and set realistic goals.” ~ Patient

 “I greatly admire the design of the CPSMP.
-It allowed people to open up about their inability to deal with pain in socially acceptable and legal ways and to begin trying new techniques.” ~CPSMP Leader
+It allowed people to open up about their inability to deal with pain in socially acceptable and legal ways and to begin trying new techniques.” ~CPSMP Program Provider

 Living Healthy with Diabetes (DSMP) Success Stories